Mastodon

 What Changes When 10 Million People Own Stocks

-This part is more speculative, but worth thinking about.
 A country whose workers own equities behaves differently from a country whose workers do not.

 It changes the political incentives around taxation.
 Capital gains tax, dividend tax and pension tax relief become electorally trickier when a meaningful chunk of the electorate has direct exposure to the assets being taxed.
 The classic 1980s argument that "capital is held by the rich, labour by the rest" becomes less true year by year.
 It is still mostly true at the extremes - the top 1% own a wildly disproportionate share of UK wealth, as we cover in why the UK won't tax wealth - but the middle of the distribution looks different now.

+It also reshapes the State Pension conversation.
+Britain's State Pension is funded out of current National Insurance receipts and general taxation.
+Its long-term cost is rising as the population ages, and the triple lock guarantees inflation-beating uplifts most years.
 The rhetorical pressure valve for that has historically been that workers have nothing else, so the State Pension has to be generous.
 Auto-enrolment slowly removes that argument.
 Every year, the typical retiring cohort has a larger workplace pension behind them.
 Twenty years from now, the cohort retiring will have had auto-enrolment for their whole career.
 The case for trimming the State Pension - means-testing it, slowing the triple lock, raising the age, taxing it more aggressively - gets politically easier with every cohort.
 We have written about that risk in sovereignty in the silver years.

 It is also, on balance, exactly the kind of intervention government should do more of.
 Benign, incremental, designed around how people actually behave rather than how they are supposed to.
 It does not lecture.
 It does not means-test.
-It does not require a pamphlet that anyone is going to read.
 It just sets a sensible default, lets the worker leave at any time, and trusts that most people will not.
-Twelve years on, the resulting pot is sitting there for the day someone like me eventually starts paying attention.
-That is the policy doing its job.
+The state nudges; the market still chooses where the money goes; the worker still owns the pot.
+The bar for the next decade is to not ruin it - by mandating where the money flows, by piling on rules that defeat the simplicity, or by treating the captive savings pool as a Treasury slush fund.
+Leave the nudge alone.

 Frequently Asked Questions